TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Install JumpCloud Password Manager App.md

         # Preserves all file attributes and ACLs
         cp -pPR "$DMGAppPath" /Users/$user/Applications/

-        # Change ownership of the file to the user of this loop iteration
+        # Change ownership of the file and Applications folder to the user of this loop iteration
+        chown -v $user /Users/$user/Applications
-        chown -v $user /Users/$user/Applications/JumpCloud\ Password\ Manager.app
+        chown -R -v $user /Users/$user/Applications/JumpCloud\ Password\ Manager.app

         if [[ -d /Users/$user/Desktop/JumpCloud\ Password\ Manager.app ]]; then
             # remove alias on desktop if exists